cdesterke/aCGHarraySubtractControlHG18/README.md

 # aCGHarraySubtractControlHG18
-Shell script which allowed to remove european polymorphism in CNV and annotate genomic intervals on HG18 after subtracting genomic intervals of control condition
+Shell script which allowed to remove european polymorphism in CNV and annotate genomic intervals on HG18 after subtracting genomic intervals of control condition.
 This script needs the installation of Bedtools utilities in the OS environement.
 This script also needs dependencies of installing 5 annotation databases in the subfolder DATABASES_HG18:

    - hg18GENEname_sorted.bed: Refseq HG18 annotations